Latelaukki/Sudoku-solver/README.md

 # SudokuApp

 The application offers a sudoku playing platform.
-The first version of the app enables user to input numbers of their choice to a graphical interface and let the application solve the sudoku automatically or solve it by themselves.
+The first version of the app enables user to input numbers of their choice to a text interface and let the application solve the sudoku automatically or solve it by themselves.
+User is also able to save their game and load a previous game.

 ## Documentation